-On August 31, 2022, the California Legislature concluded its 2022 Legislative Session and passed several employment-related bills, including those related to pay disclosures and reporting, bereavement leave, and an extension of California Supplemental Sick Leave through the end of the calendar year.
-The new bills now await signature by the Governor, who must approve or veto them by September 30, 2022.
+On August 31, 2022, the California Legislature concluded its 2022 Legislative Session and passed several employment-related bills, including those related to pay disclosures and reporting, expansion of California Family Rights Act (CFRA) related to family leave and bereavement leave, and an extension of California Supplemental Sick Leave through the end of the calendar year.

 Below is a summary of select employment-related bills that were passed during this last session.